lukso-network/events-hack-your-profile-hackathon/README.md

 We have the basics ready and invite you to hack your profile!
 LUKSO is a new EVM Blockchain launching in the coming months.
 But its more than that, it comes with the core standards that enable a new creative  economy.

-The main core piece are Universal Profiles based on [ERC725Account (LSP0)](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) and [LSP6 KeyManager](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md), as well as a [UniversalReceiver Delegate](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-1-UniversalReceiver.md#specification-of-the-universalreceiverdelegate).
+The core pieces of LUKSO are Universal Profiles based on [ERC725Account (LSP0)](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) and [LSP6 KeyManager](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md), as well as a [UniversalReceiver Delegate](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-1-UniversalReceiver.md#specification-of-the-universalreceiverdelegate).
 [You can read more about these pieces here](https://docs.lukso.tech/standards/introduction).

 ## Overview

 *LUKSO, the multiverse blockchain for the new creative economy is created by Fabian Vogelsteller, a former Lead Developer of Ethereum, author of the ERC20 and ERC725 smart contract standards, and developer of web3.js and the Mist Browser.
 LUKSO is a blockchain network where the worlds of fashion, gaming, design and social media intersect.
-LUSKO focuses on bringing Blockchain to the masses through its next level EVM based blockchain running the Casper FFG pure Proof of Stake consensus, and new smart contract standards and tools to make developing for the new creative economy user-friendly and fun.*
+LUSKO focuses on bringing Blockchain to the masses through its next level EVM based blockchain running the Casper FFG pure Proof of Stake consensus, new smart contract standards and tools to make developing for the new creative economy user-friendly and fun.*

 The LUKSO "Hack your Profile" Hackathon is the first-ever LUKSO hackathon!

-This is a 3-week long online hackathon will allow developers to build something amazing around [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
+This is a 3-week long online hackathon which will allow developers to build something amazing around [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
 You can join solo or create a team of up to 5 members.